 Jaco also has lots of party venues, bars, clubs, and even a casino.
 You can party all night if that’s what you want to do.

-Day Trip to Manuel Antonio National Park
+Manuel Antonio National Park

 This small sandbar acts as a vital link offering ferry transfers to the Nicoya Peninsula, where most backpackers head next.

 The ferries departing from Punta Arenas will take you to Ferry Paquera.
-From there you need to take a cab ride over to Curu Wildlife Refuge.
+From there, you need to take a cab ride over to Curu Wildlife Refuge.
 Taxis line up at the Ferry terminal.
 They’ll drop you off on a field of cows.
-Walkthrough the fields of cows until you get to the beach.
+Walk through the fields of cows until you get to the beach.
 Don’t be alarmed.
 You might be the only person at this beach.

-There you’ll find a shack where you can buy snacks and ask about the boat to Isla Tortuga or Turtle Island.
+There, you’ll find a shack where you can buy snacks and ask about the boat to Isla Tortuga or Turtle Island.
 The boat only holds a couple of people.
 You can spend the entire day at Isla Tortuga.
 It’s incredibly picturesque.
-The water is clear as daylight.
+The water is as clear as daylight.
 It will be everything you’ve imagined a Costa Rican island to be!

 Isla Tortuga is a remote and deserted island with absolutely no accommodation or restaurants.
 It’s entirely uninhabited and kept as natural as possible.
 People love coming here because it reminds them of what Earth would look like if left to its own devices.